jadilorenzo/obsidian/Story/Story.md

 *What is this?
 See one do one?
 Idiot.*

 Alan scrambled on all fours horizontally along the side of the train, his boots, hands, and greaves all detaching and latching from the side of the train in perfect sync.
+Wall climbing doesn't reorient gravity.
 Although he was fixed to the side of train, gravity still pulled him toward the ground which blurred past him.

-Alan prepared for the attendant’s immediate ejection into empty space. *Did something about get shot out of a train going the speed of light seem attractive to you?*
+Alan braced himself for the attendant’s imminent ejection into empty space. _Did getting shot out of a train going nearly the speed of light seem attractive to you?_ he thought dryly.

+The moment the attendant kicked the door open, the violent pressure change yanked him off his feet and threw him out.
+Alan caught him by the collar and the wind flattened them

+Alan, anticipating this, lunged forward and caught the man by his collar with one arm.
+With a swift motion, he clipped the attendant’s belt to a magnetic latch on the train’s side, securing him in place.
+Alan now had both hands free.

+Positioning himself perpendicular to the ground, he pressed his body flat against the train’s side, the roaring wind battering against him.
+He moved towards the sealed emergency exit door, his eyes locking onto a piece of exposed pipe.

+Without hesitation, he pulled out a section of what appeared to be a metal pipe from his back — the true form of this tool wouldn’t be clear just yet.
+He latched the pipe onto the sealed door’s edge, prying it open with a hard twist.
+The heavy door groaned, then snapped open with a sharp hiss.

+He shoved the dazed attendant into the safety of the carriage, slamming the door shut behind him.
+Alan glanced at his overlay monitor: 60 seconds left.
+He cursed under his breath.
+That was far from enough time to make it back to the rear control panel and decelerate the train.

+Alan catches the attendant with one arm and attaches the attendants belt to the train so alan can have both hands available positions himself perpendicular to the ground
+Moves toward the sealed door (from the wind)
+Grabs a section of pipe (part of his staff but we don't that that yet) latches it onto the sealed door
+Pries it open and then throws the attendant in Realizes he has 60 seconds which is not enough time to crawl back to the back

 Without him, they would have been speeding to their deaths.
 Progress!